Step By Step Taper Fade Instructions Everything You Need To Know

 Once you have gone around the entire head in this manner, you will be nearly done.
 Take a brush and wipe off the work area so that you can get a good clean visual inspection.

 Take your handheld mirror and inspect it around the entirety of the head.
 If there are spots that you are unhappy with or need more trimming, go ahead and make the necessary alteration right now.

 Just keep in mind that the lowest portion of the head should be clean-shaven, so you may have to utilize the clippers just to ensure that you get all those left behind stragglers.

 You can see that a fade hairstyle takes a lot of work.
-Not only does cutting the hair take a lot of work, but the planning and prepping take a lot of time.
+Not only does cutting the hair take a lot of work, but planning and prepping takes a lot of time.

 However, it is the planning and prepping that will give you the results that you are seeking.